AdamTheAnt/vandelay/README.md

 The LaTeX installation packaged by CentOS doesn't allow you to manually install packages from CTAN.
 This image uses texlive to manage LaTeX packages so you can install any packages you need since it bypasses the CentOS packages.

 We're looking to [hire George Costanza as our latex salesman](https://www.youtube.com/watch?v=_T35QhLx_KI).

+# Using the image

+Grab from Docker hub: https://hub.docker.com/r/thiagofigueiro/vandelay/

+Or build it yourself by cloning this repo and then `docker built -t vandelay .`.